Online and Customizable Fairness-aware Learning: Problem Definition

 Formalizing fairness is a hard topic per se, there are more than twenty measures of fairness proposed in this direction but there is no consensus on which measure is more versatile than the others~\cite{verma2018fairness}.
-In this work, we adopt the widely used~\emph{statistical parity}~\cite{kamiran2009classifying} that examines whether the probability of being granted is the same for both deprived and favored communities; however, our approach can accommodate other fairness notions such as equal opportunity~\cite{hardt2016equality} seamlessly.
-Existing studies investigate statistical parity in static settings, we extend it to the online environments, termed~\emph{cumulative statistical parity}.
+In this work, we adopt the widely used~\emph{statistical parity}~\cite{kamiran2009classifying} that examines whether the probability of being granted is the same for both deprived and favored communities.
+Existing studies investigate statistical parity in static settings, we use its online variant, known as \emph{cumulative statistical parity}~\cite{iosifidis2019fairness}.
 More formally, for a set of instances $D$ from the given problem:

 where $D_t$ is the stream of $D$ at time $t$ while $s^{-}_t$, $s^{+}_t$, $\overline s^{-}_t$ and $\overline s^{+}_t$ are up to time $t$ the number of individuals from respective communities.
 If more of people of the deprived community are rejected a benefit comparing to the people of the favored community, the former could claim that they are discriminated up to time $t$.
 Such discriminative behavior can be evaluated in the original dataset $D$ or in the predictions of a classifier, capturing the fairness of the dataset representation or of the classifier, respectively.